cfireborn/recyAppDemo/README.md

 # Developer Orientation

-Developer Orientation by original dev Charlie Feuerborn [here](zoomlink)] (TODO)

-Color palette is available for import to Xcode in the root folder.
-"SHR App Palette.clr".
-Just open it from the Xcode color picker.

 ![Color Palette import](ColorPaletteImport.gif)

-If you have questions about stuff from the video, don't hesitate to give me a call - Alexi's got my number.
+If you have questions about stuff from the video, don't hesitate to give me a call - you've got my number.

 ## Intellectual Property

 Developed by Rabid Prototyping Games Studio - Charlie Feuerborn

-Intellectual property owned by SH Recycling Corp.
+Source code owned by SH Recycling Corp.

 All Rights Reserved